0xSero/partisia-docs/docs/node-operations/node-health-and-maintenance.md

   "maxMemory": 17179869184
 }
 ````
-The version number refers to the version of the block producer orchestration contract.
 Uptime is measured in milliseconds, and show how long your server has been running uninterrupted.

-If you cannot open your status endpoint there is probably a problem with the opening of ports of the VPS.
+If you cannot open your status endpoint there is probably a problem with the opening of ports of the [VPS](../pbc-fundamentals/dictionary.md#vps).
 See which ports are allowed through the firewall:

 ````bash